wasix-org/llvm-project/llvm/docs/HowToReleaseLLVM.rst

 ::

-  $ git tag -sa llvmorg-X.Y.Z-rcN
+  $ git tag -sa wasixrel-X.Y.Z-rcN

 The pre-packaged source tarballs will be automatically generated via the "Release Sources" workflow on GitHub.
 This workflow will create an artifact